quicwg/base-drafts/draft-ietf-quic-tls.md

 prevent key update until it discards keys from the handshake, including any 0-RTT keys.
 An endpoint SHOULD set the Key Update Permitted bit when possible.

-Once set, the Key Update Permitted bit MUST NOT be cleared for packets protected with the same keys.
+Once set, the Key Update Permitted bit MUST NOT be cleared for packets with the same key phase.
 An endpoint MAY treat receipt of a packet with the Key Update Permitted bit cleared as a connection error of type KEY_UPDATE_ERROR if the bit was previously set on packets protected with the same keys.

 Endpoints MUST NOT generate a timing side-channel signal that might indicate that the Key Update field was invalid (see {{header-protect-analysis}}).